ljhhh0123/otccn/README.md

 # otccn
 The non-obfuscated Tiny C Compiler.
 Come from https://bellard.org/otcc/ Copyright (c) 2002 Fabrice Bellard

 I made some changes.
-It can be compiled successfully under Linux and windows.
+It can be running successfully under Linux and windows.
 April 5，2022

 This code must be compiled into 32-bit software.